Fleximex/interval_time_picker/README.md

 This package adds two parameters:
 * `interval`
 * `visibleStep`

+In most cases it is recommended to set the Interval and VisibleStep as the same: i.e. respectively `5` and `VisibleStep.Fifths` or `12` and `VisibleStep.Twelfths`.

 ##### Interval
 `interval` is the steps the Interval Time Picker uses when validating the chosen time (minutes) as well as the steps it rounds off to.\